 The elevation of our vineyards varies between 300m and 500m above sea level.
 The majority of vineyards face south to south-east on cooler sites.
 The elevation of the blocks also exposes them to prevailing breezes during the summer months which moderates daytime temperatures.
 This helps produce grapes with the bright forward fruit aromas.

-The distance to the Indian ocean is ±21km, however the height and the intervening ring of mountains around the valley result in very little maritime influence.
+The distance to the Atlantic ocean is ±21km, however the height and the intervening ring of mountains around the valley result in very little maritime influence.
 Thus, the climate, is to some extent continental with cold winters and mild summers.

 The Groenlandberg mountain lies to the north of our vineyards and has a significant influence, with the highest peak of 1,181m, reaching the height of Table Mountain.
 These peaks are periodically covered with snow in winter.
 During the winter months when the sun remains low, our mountain vineyards spend a large part of the day in its shadow.
 This increases the chilling units and results in very uniform bud break in spring as daytime temperatures increase.

 In the summer evenings, the steep valleys on the southern side of the mountain cause cool air to drain like a river over the vineyards resulting in high natural acid retention in the grapes.
 The marked drop in evening temperatures leads to excellent colour development during the ripening period.

 Our soils are derived from ancient shales formed 500 million years ago that have undergone intensive weathering and are therefore slightly acidic.
 These are some of the most ancient soils on earth.

 The topsoil formation predominantly comprises a reddish-brown, iron-rich gravelly material, underlain by structured clay with soft, weathered porous shale deeper down.
 As a result, the physical properties contain growth-limiting gravelly upper soil layers over a water-storing and regulating subsoil that marries perfectly with the climate and the high rainfall.